octorin/octorin.github.io/_posts/2017-12-05-the-metropolis-algorithm.md

 Now, let us try the algorithm out.
 Consider a situation in which we know in advance that our parameter vector $ \theta=[\theta_1,\theta_2]  $ is distributed according to a bivariate Normal distribution, $ \text{Normal}_2(\mu,\Sigma)  $, but have no way to sample from it.
 Suppose that $ \mu_1=0,\mu_2=1  $, $ \text{diag}(\Sigma) = \mathbf I_2  $, and the off-diagonal element of $ \Sigma $ is equal to $ 0.5  $.
 To use the Metropolis algorithm, we have to define a proposal distribution, which is symmetric.
 Define $ J(\theta^{t+1},\theta^t) = (\theta_1^t + Z_1, \theta_2^t + Z_2)  $ where $ Z_i \sim \text{Normal}(0,\delta^2), i=1,2  $.
 That is, the proposal distribution is a bivariate Normal distribution with standard deviations $ (\delta,\delta)  $ centered at current parameter value (and zero correlations between the dimensions).

-To calculate $ r  $ and $ \rho  $, we have to evaluate some function that is proportional to the target density.
+To calculate $ \rho  $, we have to evaluate some function that is proportional to the target density.
 For the bivariate normal density with the parameters as defined above, we have

 $$ \begin{aligned}
 f(\theta|\mu,\Sigma) &=\propto \exp\left(-\frac{2}{3}\Big[\theta_1^2 + (\theta_2-1)^2 - \theta_1(\theta_2-1)\Big]\right)\\
 &= h(\theta)
 \end{aligned}$$

-In coding the algorithm, we use the log of $ h(\theta)  $, which can be exponentiated to calculate the acceptance ratio.
+In coding the algorithm, we use the log of $ h(\theta)  $, which can be exponentiated to calculate the acceptance ratio $\rho$ (In fact, it is often simpler to keep the log-scale and compare it to $\log u$ where $u$ is a $\text{Uniform}(0,1)$ random variate).
 First, we load some libraries.

 {% highlight r %}
 library('data.table')